 How to Design a Home with Security in Mind

 Designing a home or home extension is an exciting time.
-It is a chance to reimagine how you live and create a space which is perfect for you.
-Of course, there are numerous aspects to consider, including layout, materials and cost – all things an architect will help you with.
+It is a chance to reimagine how you live and create a space that is perfect for you.
+Of course, there are numerous aspects to consider, including layout, materials, and cost – all things an architect will help you with.
+How to Design a Home like this – let me explain.

 But one factor that can be overlooked is security.
 While working on a home build, homeowners often, and understandably, focus on the final look and feel of the rooms.
 A home must also be practical and safe, especially with research revealing that police forces across England and Wales investigate 283 reports of criminal damage to properties every day.
 The research from Direct Line for Business points out that this is the equivalent of one every five minutes, with problems including vandalism and arson.